 The fresh and the dried outer part of the pericarp of varieties of Citrus Aurantium grown in India and Ceylon.

-Characters.-Indian Orange Peel should possess the pleasant odour and aromatic bitter taste characteristic of Bitter-Orange Peel (British Pharmacopæia 1898, pages 49 and 50) derived from Olivan Assessment, var.
-Diparadia, Hook f.
-On he time worker there should only be a very small assessment of the whole Spinish copies of the perioary.
+Characters.-Indian Orange Peel should possess the pleasant odour and aromatic bitter taste characteristic of Bitter Orange Peel (British Pharmacopœia 1898, pages 49 and 50) derived from Citrus Aurantium, var.
+Bigaradia,